onc-healthit/ccda-scorecard/README.md

 ```

-* Rules execution in scorecard is controlled using an external config file. scorecardConfig.xml controls what rules to execute.
-Please follow the steps below to configure scorecardConfig.xml.
+* The execution of rules in the Scorecard is controlled by an external configuration file, scorecardConfig.xml.
+The file controls what rules to execute.
+Please follow the steps below to configure scorecardConfig.xml
   * Download scorecardConfig.xml which is available under src/main/resources
-  * By default scorecardConfig.xml is configured to run all the scorecard rules.
+  * By default scorecardConfig.xml is configured to run all of the Scorecard rules.
 Make the necessary changes to disable/enable any specific rules.
   * /var/opt/sitenv/scorecard/config/scorecardConfig.xml is the default path configured in /src/main/resources/config.properties file.
-Make sure to create default path for scorecardConfig.xml.
-If you decide to create different path then update config.properties appropriately
+Make sure to create a default path for scorecardConfig.xml.
+If you decide to create different path than specified, update config.properties appropriately.
+If you have the project cloned, an easy custom path to use would be within the source itself, such as Drive:/Users/Username/git/thisProjectName/src/main/resources/

 * Build the Scorecard project and deploy the WAR file to Tomcat and start Tomcat.
 You should be able to see the Scorecard UI by navigating to this URL: http://localhost:8080/scorecard/
   * Note: 8080 is just an example of what your Tomcat port might be.
 Please replace 8080 with your actual port if it differs

-* Additional instructions if you are running pre packed scorecard.war file.
+* Additional instructions if you are running a pre-packed scorecard.war from the release, vs building a WAR yourself
   * Download scorecard.xml from https://github.com/onc-healthit/ccda-scorecard/blob/master/src/main/resources/scorecard.xml.
   * Update parameter values accordingly.
       * scorecard.igConformanceCall - Indicates whether conformance check need to run or not.